 Check the Zinc Content

 One of the first parts of the brass welding process is figuring out what the zinc content of your type of brass is.
 This is because that will determine how strong of a flame is necessary.
+The stronger the Zinc content the harder it is to weld.

 Form a Protective Shield Around the Brass